Natural Sleep Aids and Remedies

 Valerian is usually well-tolerated for up to a month to six weeks.
 Sometimes there may be headache or a "hangover" feeling after using valerian.
 A few studies indicate valerian impairs thinking for a period of time after it is used.

 There are no reports of drug interaction with alcohol with valerian.
 Also, there are no reports of "valerian addiction," like you might find with some pharmaceutical sleep aids.
 Some people report a stimulating effect with valerian.

 Chamomile is a popular herbal sleep remedy that's been used for centuries.
 This herb also has anti-inflammatory and anti-bacterial properties.

 German chamomile is best taken as a tea.
 Roman chamomile has a bitter taste and may be taken as a tincture.
-Both types cause a calming effect in the body for many people, which may help people feel relaxed and more prepared for sleep.
+Both types may have a calming effect, which can help people feel relaxed and more prepared for sleep.

 Is kava a safe natural sleep remedy?